-Specialist Providers: For commercial HMO and Medicare Advantage HMO, reimbursement for specialist services is dependent upon referral authorization and corresponding documentation.
-All specialist claims must include a referral authorization number, when applicable, or an inpatient authorization number.
+Specialist Providers: For commercial HMO and Medicare Advantage HMO, reimbursement for specialist services may be dependent upon referral authorization and corresponding documentation.
+Specialist claims on gated products include a referral authorization number, when applicable, or an inpatient authorization number.
 The referral authorization or inpatient authorization number must be shown in Box 23 of the CMS-1500 Claim Form or Box 64 of the UB04 Claim Form or loop 2300/REF02 segment, which is the equivalent electronic submission field.
 For additional information, see the Referrals section of this manual.
-See the providers' section of Humana.com for Humana's claims payment policy on ordering and referring provider requirements.
+See the providers' section of Humana. com for Humana's claims payment policy on ordering and referring provider requirements.